mneudert/vagrant-devcommands/README.md

 _Note_: If you are defining literal `%` (percent sign) in your commands you have to escape them using a second `%`.
 For example `date "+%%Y-%%m-%%d"`.

+_Note_: Spaces in command names are not supported.
+Definitions with spaces will be ignored.

 #### Commands with Parameters

 Passing additional parameters to a command is (minimally) supported using an